The Oregonian Building

 East Side High School

 Representative of the growing importance of Portland's east side at the turn of the 20th century, east side high school (renamed Washington High school in 1909) rivaled Portland High School (later Lincoln High) as one of the city's largest secondary schools.
 Opened in 1907 and located between SE 13th and 14th Avenues and Stark Street, the construction was delayed by cost overruns and shortages of materials.
-It was destroyed by fire in 1922 and replaced with the present building, which is now a New Seasons market.
+It was destroyed by fire in 1922 and replaced with the present building.
+The school produced many notable alumni, including Kathryn Hall Bogle, her son Richard “Dick” Bogle, James Beard, Otto Frohnmayer, and Linus Pauling.
+The school was closed in 1981 and lay mostly vacant until it was purchased in 2013 and renovated to include offices, bars, restaurants, and the historic auditorium, now known as Revolution Hall.

 The most prestigious private boys' school in the city, Portland Academy was located at SW 13th Avenue and Montgomery Street on land donated by local magnates William S. Ladd and Henry W. Corbett.
 The school closed in 1916, but remnants of its programs were later absorbed into Catlin Gabel School.
 After serving as the home of St. Helens Hall, the building was demolished in 1965 to make way for the I-405 freeway.